-The Supreme Court has dealt with the subject of double jeopardy.
-The Court has maintained that, because of the dual sovereignty doctrine, someone can be tried by both the federal government and a state, even if he or she was previously tried by one or the other, because each state and the federal government are different sovereign governments, and this allows each one to “punish offenses against their peace and dignity.”
+The Supreme Court has dealt with the subject of double jeopardy and has maintained that, because of the dual sovereignty doctrine, someone can be tried by both the federal government and a state government, even if he or she was previously tried by one or the other, because a state government and the federal government are different sovereign governments; this allows each government to “punish offenses against their peace and dignity.”
 As a result, someone can be tried by both a US state AND the federal government for charges that arise from the same acts.

 In 1922, the Supreme Court of the United States, unanimously overturning a lower court ruling, ruled that Vito Lanza could be tried for violations of law by the federal government even though he had also been tried by the state of Washington for similar violations based on the same criminal acts.
 Their justification for this ruling was that because both the states and the federal governments are separate sovereign governments, double jeopardy did not apply when he was charged by the federal government after he was tried by the state of Washington.

 When the same act is an offense against both state and federal governments, its prosecution and punishment by the latter, after prosecution and punishment by the former, is not double jeopardy within the Fifth Amendment.

 Each government, in determining what shall be an offense against its peace and dignity, is exercising its own sovereignty, not that of the other.
 It follows that an act denounced as a crime by both national and state sovereignties is an offense against the peace and dignity of both, and may be punished by each.